briansworth/dev/_posts/2019-1-19-PowerShell-Sccm-AD-PreRequisites-SQL.md

   and run the same setup.exe file pointing to that configuration file.
 </p>
 <p>
-  The alternative to these options
-  (which will ultimately use the above approaches under the hood), is to use Desired State Configuration (DSC).
+  The alternative to these options, is to use Desired State Configuration (DSC).
   If you are not familiar with this product I would highly recommend looking into it.